SiedHM/Election_Analysis1/README.md

 # 3. Result
 ## 3.1.
 Total votes, County Votes, Percentage of county votes and County with largest voter turnout
+##### Total Vote
--Total vote:369,711
+- Total vote:369,711
--County vote count
+##### County vote count
--Jefferson: 38855
+- Jefferson: 38855
-•	Denver: 306,055
+- 	Denver: 306,055
-•	Arapahoe:   24,80
+- 	Arapahoe:   24,80
-•	County vote  percentage
+###### County vote  percentage
-•	Jefferson: 10.5%(
+- Jefferson: 10.5%(
-•	Denver: 82.8%
+- Denver: 82.8%
-•	Arapahoe: 6.7%
+- Arapahoe: 6.7%
-## County with largest voter turnout
+###### County with largest voter turnout
 •	 Denver: 82.8%(306,055 votes),

 ## 3.2.
 Individual Candidate vote count, percentage each candidates vote and winner of the vote
-•	Name of candidates: Charles Casper Stockham, Diana Degettee, Raymon Anthony Doane
+- 	Name of candidates: Charles Casper Stockham, Diana Degettee, Raymon Anthony Doane
-•	Candidate vote count
+##### Candidate vote count
-	Charles Casper Stockham: 85,213
+- 	Charles Casper Stockham: 85,213
-	Diana Degettee:272,892
+- Diana Degettee:272,892
-	Raymon Anthony Doane,11,606
+- Raymon Anthony Doane,11,606
-•	     Candidate vote percentage
+##### Candidate vote percentage
-	Charles Casper Stockham: 23.1%
+- Charles Casper Stockham: 23.1%
-	Diana Degettee:73.8%
+-	Diana Degettee:73.8%
-	Raymon Anthony Doane:3.1%
+- Raymon Anthony Doane:3.1%
-•	Winner of the vote
+##### Winner of the vote
-	Candidate name: Diana Degettee
+-	Candidate name: Diana Degettee
-	Vote count: 272,892
+-	Vote count: 272,892
-	Vote percentage: :73.8%
+- Vote percentage: :73.8%
 # 4. Election-Audit Summary
 The county and individual candidate vote results are shown in the Fig-4 below.
 The total votes from the three counties is 369,711.
 Off which,10.5%(38855 votes), 82.8%(306,055 votes),  and 6.7% (24,801) of the votes are from Jefferson, Denver, and Arapahoe counties, respectively.
 Denver is the county with the largest (82.8%) voter turnout and Arapahoe is the least (6.7%).